jimahlstrom/HL2IOBoard/README.md

 The IO board connects to the I2C interface in the Hermes Lite 2.
 The [HL2 protocol](https://github.com/softerhardware/Hermes-Lite2/wiki/Protocol)
 provides a way to send and receive I2C messages from host SDR software to the IO board to control its operation.
-Please see the firmware protocol to see what to send.
 Quisk uses the ACK bit with I2C commands.
 As described in the protocol, these commands should be sent at intervals so they don't disrupt normal protocol commands.

 Since the PC can read and write the I2C bus to communicate with the IO board, it would be possible for SDR software authors (Quisk, Spark, Power SDR, etc.) to write extensive logic to control IO.
 This is NOT the desired result.
-Instead users should write new firmware to provide the services they require.
+Instead users should write new Pico firmware to provide the services they require.
 It is easy to write firmware for the Pico.
 Ideally, an owner of a given power amp, for example HR50, would write a custom firmware and provide a wiring diagram for that amp.

 *Do NOT ask authors to modify SDR software!
 Write new firmware instead!*